“I love your jacket!” says a friend.

 P.S.
 If you want to spend more time considering what the Bible has to say about money, contentment and generosity, read 1 Timothy 6:6-19.
 Ask God what particular truths you need to apply from it to your life!

-This post originally appeared on the Compassion Canada Blog
+This post was originally published June 20, 2017, and appeared first on the Compassion Canada Blog